Here is the list of plants bad for bees and their bee friendly replacements:

 Stunning but deadly, stargazer lilies’ pollen is poisonous to bees.

-Alternative: Hollyhocks are impressive and just as beautiful as the stargazer but bee-friendly.
+Good for bees alternative: Hollyhocks are impressive and just as beautiful as the stargazer but bee-friendly.

 Exotic and interesting, heliconia, or lobster-claws as its sometimes called, is very toxic to bees.

-Alternative: Although not quite as exotic, hyacinths are fragrant, gorgeous and easy to grow.
+Good for bees alternative: Although not quite as exotic, hyacinths are fragrant, gorgeous and easy to grow.

 9. Bog rosemary